nickknissen/hass-monta/README.md

 1. In the HA UI go to "Configuration" -> "Integrations", click "+", and search for "Monta"

 ## Configuration is done in the UI
+👉 Monta Public API is in BETA currently.
+In order to obtain client id/Client secret to it, you might have to opt-in to their Beta program.
+This can be done in your user account settings in the app or in Monta's CPMS.

+Client id and secret are obtained from https://portal2.monta.app/applications.

 <!---->